kunalkathuria/SVXplorer/README.md

 Then, ascertain that the 4 bedpe files in VARSECER/results/test match the respective ones just created in VARSECER/results/text (there should be 2 non-empty ones: deletions.bedpe and tandemDuplications.bedpe).
 If this is not the case, please recheck all the paths and checkout the master branch from GitHub again if necessary.

-The input BAM file should be generated (and then indexed) with BWA using the following options:
+The input BAM file should be generated (and then indexed) with BWA (or potentially any aligner listing all alignments of each read together)  using the following options:

 ```bash
 $BWA mem -R '@RG\tID:foo\tSM:bar' -a -Y -t 1 $REFERENCE $READ1 $READ2 \